akrdzic/assignment/README.md

 Usage:

+1. Signup with new account.
-Upload sample csv file to to start using.
+2. Upload sample csv files to to create your projects.
+3. Create another account
+4. Upload your projects.
+5. You can compare you projects with projects from other users on the graph